guedim/postgres-kafka-elastic/README.md

 This is a simple sample to get the data from a [Postgres](https://www.postgresql.org/) database,  read the data into [Kafka](https://kafka.apache.org/) and finally put in Elastick [Elastic Search](https://www.elastic.co/)

-> This is a simple project using docker containers.
+> This is a simple project using docker swarm mode.

 ### Configuration